What Is a Welding Respirator? (N95, P100, and PAPRs)

 A welding powered-air-purifying respirator (PAPR) is a device that uses a powered air blower to absorb polluted air from the environment to clean it through a heavy-duty filter.
 After that, the clean air is delivered at a steady flow to the welder’s breathing zone.

-Powered respirators are professional heavy-duty air-purifying welding respirators.
+Powered respirators are the professional heavy-duty air-purifying type.
 They offer excellent protection and breathing comfort for prolonged working periods.

 A welding powered respirator consists of several parts: